jer-lim/Reverse-Vampirism/readme.md

 similar mechanics limit the button to only trusted sources.
 In theory, with enough actors, the profitability of performing this would tend towards zero, with almost all value returned to investors.
-In reality, there are only a few people in the world capable of carrying it out, and the overlap of these people with people watching the Dracula project is small.
+In reality, there are only a few candidates in the world with the appropriate expertise required to execute this, and among them, a small minority are aware of the Dracula project.
 It is likely that this was a case of developers biting off more than they could chew.
 The people behind the Dracula project are likely inexperienced, with no economic and game theory mindset that is almost a prerequisite to be a contributing part of the DeFi world.
 It is likely that Dracula only rose to prominence as a fluke, as it was entirely unsustainable and collapsed soon after peaking.

 ## Defeating Defences